 Creativity is fundamental to successful learning.
-It enables children to make connections and extend their thoughts, feelings and understanding.
+It enables children to make connections and extend their thoughts, feelings and understanding when creating with materials and being imaginative and expressive.
 Expressive Arts and Design will include art, music, dance, role-play and imaginative activities.